 How does one begin again after a years’ hiatus?
 In the empty void of 2020 when I should have been trying out new tours, designing new trips, going places and planning for a future tour business, I did nothing.
 Dusty atrophy set in.
 Bleary eyed, I watched the news anchors and the You-tube comedians and DIY and HGTV and even some Netflix.
 Hours of wasted life slipped by, untouched, unused, uninspired.

-And now I emerge on the other side with nothing to show for a year of my covid-induced coma of nothingness.
+And now I emerge on the other side with nothing to show for a year of my life, a covid-induced coma of nothingness.
 My beloved Joye Mobile sat idle.
 Nowhere to go.
 Nothing to do.
 Dead to the world.
 It finally had to be towed to the mechanic.
-Had mice been munching on the wiring?
+I dreaded that mice that might have been munching on the wiring.
 Fearing the worst, I stuffed the engine compartment with noxious smelling moth balls.
 Nope, just two dead batteries.
 But the smell lingers.